Lecture in English

 Saturday, May 6, 2023, at 19 h

-Library of Psychoanalysis in the Sigmund Freud Museum and via Zoom
+Library of Psychoanalysis at the Sigmund Freud Museum and via Zoom

 The Sigmund Freud Museum invites to the now fiftieth Sigmund Freud Lecture on the occasion of Sigmund Freud's birthday on May 6.